-Dr. Stanciu is a Board Certified Eye Physician and Surgeon who is a Diplomate of the American Board of Ophthalmology.
+Dr. Stanciu is a board-certified ophthalmologist who is a Diplomate of the American Board of Ophthalmology.
 She specializes in oculofacial plastic and reconstructive surgery as well as neuro-ophthalmology.
 Her areas of interest include minimally invasive facial rejuvenation, droopy eyelids and ptosis, and diseases of the optic nerve.
 Her personal approach to patient care is to treat each individual as you would a loved one.

 - Non-surgical cosmetic treatments (BOTOX and Fillers)